leandro-deveikis/minesweeper-API/README.md

-# minesweeper-API - Solution by Leandro Deveikis
+# Minesweeper-API Challenge - Solution by Leandro Deveikis
 This is the solution presented for the [Minesweeper challenge](challenge.md)

 Main domain entities: